The car practical driving testruncorn driving lessons

 The examiner will ask you to read the number plate on a parked vehicle to test your eyesight.
 If you fail the check, your driving test won't continue

-The examiner will ask you one 'show me' question, where you'll have to show them how you'd carry out a vehicle safety check.
-You'll also be asked one 'tell me' question, where you'll have to explain to the examiner how you'd carry out the check.
+The examiner will ask you one 'show me' question on the move where you'll have to show them how you'd carry out that safety task.

 Click Here For the Show me Tell me questions